-Monte Bestone 917 m is a minor but very well identified summit overhelming the small town of Limone on the Western shores of Lago di Garda and belongs to the Prealpi Bresciane e Gardesane.
-The mountain is of particular interest in reason of its beautiful location overlooking the Garda Lake and the broad panorama.
+Monte Bestone 917 m is a minor but very well identified summit, overhelming the small town of Limone on the Western shores of Lago di Garda and belonging to the Prealpi Bresciane e Gardesane.
+The mountain is of particular interest in reason of its beautiful location overlooking the Garda Lake and its broad panorama.

 The most interesting itinerary, but not the easiest to get the top, runs along the Eastern side of the mountain, constantly dominating the water mirror of the lake.
 It is called "Senter delle Farfalle", meaning "Butterflies Path".
 In addition to this stunning itinerary, the small peak which is worthy in reason of the amazing panorama can be reached through other two different itineraries: from the wild Val Pura or from the short and easy via Normale from the hamlet of Voltino.

 The starting point to approach Monte Bestone is Limone del Garda, a lively tourist center located on the western shore of Lago di Garda.
 Limone can be reached coming from Brescia or conveniently from Riva del Garda across the Western Gardesana road.

 - From the A4 Milano-Venezia motorway, exit Brescia Est, reach Salò and take the Gardesana Occidentale to Limone.

 - From the A22 Autobrennero exit Rovereto Sud, reach Riva del Garda and take the Gardesana Occidentale to Limone.

 Monte Bestone Normal route

 Difference in level: about 200 m